georg-stone/feedbomb-cli/README.md

 feedbomb
 ```

-The CLI will prompt you to add your first CLI.
+The CLI will prompt you to add your first feed.
 Fill in the details and press enter to save it.
 Once added, you can select a feed to view articles from.

 ## License